2023 Events Schedule

 Emcee: Peter “Zip” Zipfel

-Noon: opening remarks – kicking off the music
+Noon: opening remarks – kicking off the festival

 Stage Two (The Animal Action Stage)

 12:30 p.m.
 Annual Pet Rock Festival Hero Awards presentation

 Prizes include medals, trophies and prizes from sponsors Maggie's Food for Pets, SBT Fundraising LLC, Doxie and Dog, Pawssion Pets and more